Command And Conquer Generals Mac Review

 - A nice refreshing strategy game from years ago.

-- Single-player campaign has the well-geared components of a solid story.
+- The single-player campaign has the well-geared components of a solid story.

 - Many of the graphics are from 1999.
 It feels like a mod for Starcraft.
 The first one.